openvstorage/ovs-documentation/Openvstorage/topology.md

 * Compute hosts: these hosts run the Virtual Machines.
 * Performance nodes: these hosts run the Storage Routers.
 They are equipped with SSDs which act as local cache layer within the datacenter.
 * Capacity nodes: these hosts, across all the datacenters, form the capacity tier.
 They are equipped with SATA drives.
-* Management nodes: these nodes run the master services, the GUI, the API, distributed databases, the scrubbing process and the monitoring.
+* Management (Controller) nodes: these nodes run the master services, the GUI, the API, distributed databases, the scrubbing process and the monitoring.

 As an example configs based on the offering of [OVH](https://www.ovh.com/fr/) can be found below:
 * Compute nodes (HOST-128H): D-1540(x1), 128GB,	10 GbE, Intel S3K 480GB(x2)